 Oceana’s mission – biodiverse and productive oceans

 Oceana’s mission is to protect and restore the world’s oceans.
-We work to ensure that the oceans are biodiverse, resilient, and able to feed the billion people worldwide who depend on seafood for their sustenance.
-We launch targeted, science-based policy campaigns in a select number of countries that control most of the world’s wild catch.
+We work to ensure that the oceans are biodiverse, resilient and able to feed the billion people worldwide who depend on seafood for their sustenance.
+We launch targeted, science-based policy campaigns in the select number of countries that control most of the world’s wild catch.
 Our approach works – Oceana wins concrete victories for the oceans that increase their productivity and protect their biodiversity.
 Oceana is the world’s largest international organization focused solely on ocean conservation and has offices in North America, Europe, Chile, and Belize.

 The U.N.
 Food and Agricultural Organization reports that 80 percent of seafood species are overexploited, fully exploited or recovering from depletion.
-This has consequences not only for the people who rely on the ocean for animal protein; marine predators like dolphins are also at risk when they can’t find enough food to eat.
+This has consequences not just for the people who rely on the ocean for animal protein; marine predators like dolphins are also at risk when they can’t find enough food to eat.

 Let's save the ocean to feed the world

 Oceana has a record of policy achievements in the United States, Europe, Belize, and Chile.
 As the largest international organization working solely on protecting the oceans, we focus on reforming national policies to protect ocean life.
 Through science-based campaigns, we have protected over 1.2 million square miles of ocean and innumerable sea turtles, sharks, dolphins and other sea creatures.
 A list of some of our accomplishments and other information can be found on our website, www.oceana.org.